Last Updated on

 - Are there customer complaints, and do these seem to be the norm or an occasional experience?

-As you can see, if you’re a geek at heart, there’s no shortage of subscription boxes for you.
+As you can see, if you’re a geek at heart, there’s no shortage of subscription boxes for you with similar loot boxes (Loot Crate alternative options).
 But not all are created equal.
 All the ones we’ve listed above are some of the best alternatives not only for the overall value and merchandise offered but also largely due to customer satisfaction.

-But if you’re sold on Loot Crate–but want an alternative with better service, go for Geek Fuel.
-Depending on your subscription plan, you’ll save what you’d spend on Loot Crate but get similar items.
+But if you’re sold on the Loot Crate subscription concept–but want an alternative with better service, go for Brick Loot.
+Depending on your subscription plan, you’ll save what you’d spend on Loot Crate but get similar items in geek subscription boxes.
 Plus, you’re going with a subscription box service that averages four and a half star customer ratings as opposed to one star.

 Bottom Line: Our number one pick for an alternative to Loot Crate is Brick Loot, for similar products and experiences but better service.